-It is essential that the laying area is at a steady temperature of minimum 18 °C, 48 hours before, during and 48 hours after installation.
-The material and adhesive should be conditioned in the same environment for at least 48 hours prior to the installation.
-Where national codes of practice exist, they take precedence over these guidelines.
+It is essential that the laying area is at a steady temperature of minimum 18°C, 48 hours before, during and 24 hours after installation.
+The material and adhesive should be conditioned in the same environment for at least 24 hours prior to the installation.
+Where the floor coverings have been stored or transported immediately prior to delivery in temperatures below 10°C the acclimatisation period should be extended to 48 hours.